-The implementation of MARI starts from the MEDINA tool named Metric Recommender13 [8], which takes the description of an EUCS security requirement in natural language, the description of a list of metrics, again in natural language, and as a result returns the list of metrics in descending order of relevance.
-MARI's implementation will take inspiration from the Metric Recommender and will introduce some novelties, as introduced below.
+The implementation of MARI starts from the MEDINA tool named Metric Recommender16 [10], which takes the description of an EUCS security requirement in natural language, the description of a list of metrics, again in natural language, and as a result returns the list of metrics in descending order of relevance.
+MARI's implementation takes inspiration from the Metric Recommender and introduces some novelties, as introduced below.